posted by AHIP

 on January 4, 2018

 Financial obstacles can make it hard to effectively manage chronic conditions.
-Patients and doctors in Massachusetts have support, thanks to Neighborhood Health Plan’s (NHP) new comprehensive benefit design, called Care Complement.
+Patients and doctors in Massachusetts have support, thanks to AllWays Health Partners, formerly Neighborhood Health Plan, and its comprehensive benefit design, called Care Complement.
 The program also offers affordable alternatives to opioids for chronic pain.
-NHP is a Massachusetts-based not-for-profit health plan with more than 380,000 members.
+Allways is a Massachusetts-based not-for-profit health plan with more than 380,000 members.

-AHIP spoke with Dr. Anton Dodek, chief medical officer at NHP, to learn more about how Care Complement benefits its members.
+AHIP spoke with Dr. Anton Dodek, chief medical officer at Allways, to learn more about how Care Complement benefits its members.

 We are confident that this innovative approach will also help employers to achieve cost savings, as complications from chronic conditions can be very expensive over time.
 With Care Complement, employers can deploy strategies to help improve overall health and quality of life for their employees, and minimize the incidence of these complications.